 Upon official retirement under the Teacher Retirement System, any unused portion of the local sick leave balance, up to 30 days, shall be reimbursed one time only at the employee's daily rate.
-The employee must request reimbursement within 60 days after the effective date of retirement from TRS.
+The employee must request reimbursement within 60 days after the effective date of resignation from the District.

-Travel Requests / Travel Expense Reimbursement Policy: DEE & Administrative Guidelines
+Travel Requests / Travel Expense Reimbursement

+Policy: DEE & Administrative Guidelines